MSc Physiotherapy (February Start)

 Structure

-Our two-year (45-week) programme adopts an Enquiry-Based Learning (EBL) ethos.
+Our two-year (45-week) programme adopts a Case-Based Learning (CBL) ethos.
 This means there’s a focus on student-centred independent learning, problem solving and decision-making, supported by both online and in person teaching from lecturers and guest speakers with relevant expertise.
-In year one, we begin with a two-week induction period, followed by an introduction to applying for the EBL process.

-Practice placements are integrated throughout the programme, enabling you to undertake supervised clinical work with a range of different healthcare partners across the East Anglia Region.
-You’ll complete one seven-week placement in your first year after the first teaching block.
+Practice placements are integrated throughout the programme, enabling you to undertake a supervised placement with a range of different healthcare settings including but not limited to the East Anglian region.
+Y

 Compulsory Modules